 Advertisement

 Following the NBA lockout ahead of the 1998-99 season, the Lakers put together a solid year as a team.
-Behind the star power of Kobe Bryant and Shaquille O’Neal, they finished with the fourth seed in the West.
+Behind the star power of Kobe Bryant and O’Neal, they finished as the fourth seed in the West.
 Once the postseason came around, fate led them to a duel against the San Antonio Spurs.

-In the decisive Game 4, O’Neal put forth 36 points and 14 rebounds.
+In the decisive Game 4, O’Neal recorded 36 points and 14 rebounds.
 Despite carrying the load for the team, it wasn’t enough.
 As a result, the big man stormed to the locker room and wreaked havoc on anything he could find.
+Every person in O’Neal’s vicinity was scared to get close to him.
+Everyone except the late, great Jerry West.

 “I’m in the Laker locker room.
 There’s p*** and s*** everywhere.
 I’m ripping off urinals, ripping off doors,” O’Neal revealed on the Armchair Expert.
 “Somebody grabs me, and he’s pretty strong.
 I’m like, ‘Get the f*** off of me!’
 I turn around and it’s Mr. West.”

 “He pushes me and I f****** go back.
 ‘Calm the f*** down!
-You’re going to get it done,'” O’Neal said, “He tells me that he went to the Finals seven, eight or nine times and lost.”
+You’re going to get it done,'” O’Neal said.
+“He tells me that he went to the Finals seven, eight, or nine times and lost.

 “I’m trying to help him out.
 I saw Phil was having problems in Chicago.
 I was like, ‘You need to call Phil,'” O’Neal said.